solomonsokoya/Sassy/README.md

 ## Overview

-Wanted to work on SASS, CSS, HTML, JavaScript and Transition with CSS (responsive design).
+Wanted to work on SASS, CSS, HTML, JavaScript and Transitions with CSS (responsive design).

 ## Preview
 ![](Images/preview.png)